 Have you been unfairly accused of a crime and now face a prison sentence or a harsh penalty?
-The best approach is to hire an expert criminal defense lawyer specializing in defending individuals.
+The best approach is to work with a Georgia lawyer team attorney who specialises in defending persons and is an experienced criminal defence attorney.
 Even though some people have the urge to defend themselves, that’s not a very good idea because protecting yourself successfully in these cases is almost impossible.

 Criminal defense attorneys are well-versed in state and federal legislation and can provide you with expert counsel and representation for arrests, warrants, sentencing, probation, etc. They use different defense strategies to defend someone in court, and you will find some of them in this article.

 Exculpatory hearsay is evidence that is not directly related to the underlying crime, but it may help establish a defendant’s innocence.
 For example, if you have been arrested for assault and battery accompanied by a deadly weapon on a person, you could use this type of gossip as a defense against charges.
 It can be either exculpatory (or “in favor”) or impeaching (or “against”).

 The latter means it tends to weaken credibility for both sides.
 Suppose someone says something that is deemed inconsistent with their testimony at trial.
 In that case, they will likely lose credibility among jurors who know better than most people how credible witnesses are or aren’t.

 Mistaken identity is one of the most common defenses used by attorneys, and it’s also one of the most effective, as it can help get you acquitted or reduce your sentence in court.

 It works like this: The police might accuse you of stealing something from someone else, but you don’t know who they are.
 Your lawyer tells you that they could have been mistaken for another person—maybe someone who stole something similar to yours or perhaps someone who looked like them when they ran into each other on the street.